poshjosh/chinomsoikwuagwu.com/2020/03/17/AWS_Regions-Availability-Zones-and-Local-Zones.md

 ### Availability Zones ###

+- Availability Zones are connected with low latency, high throughput, and highly redundant networking.

 - If you distribute your instances across multiple AZs and one instance fails, you can design your application so that an instance in another AZ can handle requests.